decentraland/content-service/README.md

   url: 'localhost'  # hostname of the server
   port: '8000'      # port to use

+s3Storage:
-s3Storage: true     # if true store in S3 else use local storage
+  bucket: ''        # Bucket to use in S3
+  acl: ''           # ACL for the bucket and files

 localStorage: 'tmp'   # local storage dir